 In addition to the above, housing provision on the peripheries of large school sites has the potential to firstly reduce the housing backlog and secondly provide much-needed security and passive surveillance on school sites.
-See Figure xx below which illustrates how
+See Figure 4.17 and 4.18 below which illustrates how this could be designed.